Skip to main content

 Undefined vs Not Defined vs Null: JavaScript is Weird

 JavaScript is a weird language when it comes to declarations & definitions.
-For a new developer, the differences between undefined, not defined & null can be confusing & it is understandable.
-So let's dive in, but before that you might want to consider reading my previous article on Execution Context & Call Stack so that you can have a clearer picture on how memory is allocated in JavaScript.
+For a new developer, the difference between undefined, not defined & null can be confusing.
+So let's dive in.
+Before that, consider reading the article on Execution Context & Call Stack to get a clearer picture on how memory is allocated in JavaScript.

 Undefined

-Here I have a simple JavaScript program where I've put a breakpoint at line 2 & 5 for debugging.
-Now if I see the Call Stack (refer to this article for in-depth explanation), we have a Global object.
+Here we have a simple JavaScript program where we've added breakpoints at line 2 & 5.
+Now, if we see the Call Stack (refer to this article for in-depth explanation), we have a Global object.
 Here all our variables & functions are defined.
-Now let's go step-by-step on breakpoints:
+Let's go step-by-step on breakpoints:

-1. Breakpoint 1: At this point (line 2), on expanding our Global object, we can see the variable hello.
-But right now our program execution is paused at line 2.
-So, you can see that our variable is undefined.
-This is because in the creation phase of our program, a placeholder value of undefined was assigned to the variable, i.e. memory for the variable hello was allocated but as the variable is yet to be initialized, hence, a placeholder value was assigned.
-In other languages, you might see an error in the console.
-It could be - The variable hello was never assigned a value! or something similar to this.
-But in JavaScript if you try to print this variable before it is initialized, it will print undefined in the console rather than throwing an exception.
-It will only throw an exception if you try to use the undefined variable in an expression.
-Let's say you're trying to apply a toUpperCase() function to this variable.
-It will throw an error of Uncaught TypeError: hello.toUpperCase is not a function.
+1. Breakpoint 1: At this point (line 2), on expanding our Global object, we can see the variable a but right now, our program execution is paused at line 2, so we can see that our variable is undefined.
+This is because in the creation phase of our program, a placeholder value of undefined was assigned to the variable, i.e. memory for the variable a was allocated but the variable is yet to be initialized, hence, a placeholder value was assigned.
+In other languages, we might see an error in the console - The variable a was never assigned a value! or something similar to this but in JavaScript, if we try to print this variable before it is initialized, it will print undefined in the console rather than throwing an exception.
+It will only throw an exception if we try to use the undefined variable in an expression.
+Let's say we're trying to apply a toUpperCase() function to this variable.
+It will throw an error of Uncaught TypeError: a.toUpperCase() is not a function.

 2. Breakpoint 2: At this point (line 5), we've already assigned a value to the variable in the previous line.
 So, the value of undefined in the memory is replaced by "Hello".
 It can be any value, even a number or an object.
 So now, if we try to print the variable, it will print "Hello" in the console as the value is initialized.